Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/creating-language.md

 ## Option 2: Creating a Custom Class that Inherits SyntaxLanguage

-Many times language implementations are more complex that the sample illustrated in the previous option.
+Many times language implementations are more complex than the sample illustrated in the previous option.
 It could be a case of additional configuration/processing needed or you may simply want to have your language completely encapsulated with a dedicated class.

 > [!NOTE]
 > The [Language Designer](../language-designer-tool/index.md) tool allows you to quickly configure information about your language.
 It can generate a lot of the C#/VB code needed to have a dedicated syntax language class and related features.
 Use of that application is the fastest way to get started making a syntax language.